TheLokj/WizardEye/README.md

 | r4:chr1:106:140 | 0 | 0 | 0 |
 | r5:chr1:232:256 | 0 | 0 | 311 |
 | r5:chr2:3:37 | 122 | 0 | 111 |

+If the `filter` command with `-rc=0.01` was used instead of `count`, reads having a `0` here would be considered safe from this track, meaning their maximum number of overlapping k-mers is `0`.

 ### Export a mask